The Future of Wood Waste Recovery

 Super Hi Inertia Hog

-Rawlings Patented Super Hi-Inertia Hogs are designed to run 24/7 365 days a year.
+Rawlings patented Super Hi-Inertia Hogs are designed to run 24/7 365 days a year.
 Our rotor is equipped with the highest mass moment of inertia in the industry.
-This machine provides the crushing and shearing power needed to handle really tough jobs, like green waste, cypress, redwood, cedar, poplar, and a wide range of other stringy and fibrous materials.
+This machine provides the crushing and shearing power needed to handle really tough jobs like green waste, cypress, redwood, cedar, poplar, and a wide range of other stringy and fibrous materials.
 The PXZ can get you back on track with your most difficult and demanding waste conversion problems.
 The Rawlings Super-Hi Inertia Rotor was designed to maximize inertia while minimizing its weight.
-The cam profile of the patented Rawlings Super Hi-Inertia rotor also prevent feed surges by keeping material closer to the cutting edge of the bits.
-Our grinders are equipped with Rotateable Rocwear Striker System this design provides the customer with two cutting edges per bit.
-With less down time and easier maintenance customers have applauded both the Super-Hi Inertia rotor as well as the Rocwear striker system.
+The cam profile of the patented Rawlings Super Hi-Inertia rotor also prevents feed surges by keeping material closer to the cutting edge of the bits.
+Our grinders are equipped with Rotatable Rocwear Striker System.
+This design provides the customer with two cutting edges per bit.
+With less down time and easier maintenance, customers have applauded both the Super-Hi Inertia rotor as well as the Rocwear striker system.